For example: " activate your account now and select "

 0 Votes

-Carl-Magnus Larson posted over 2 years ago
+Carl-Magnus Larson posted about 3 years ago

 Indeed.
 My problem seems to be related to search among indexed Outlook emails (from several different accounts).
 Search for the phrase "H4" or "H4 " gives exactly the same number of hits.
 The hits of FILES are relevant and as expected but the mail hits does not make sense even though I can find the expected hits within the hit result.